st0nie/gmad/README.md

-# Garry's Mod Anti DDoS
+# Malicious Online Rejection Traffic Interception System

+> "I am fearless of being DDoSed."

-Prevent DDoS attacks on your Garry's Mod server
+Prevent DDoS attacks on your Garry's Mod server.

 ## Motivation
 The reason for writing this is that `gm_protect` does not support frp proxy.